sn99/Optimizing-linux/README.md

 ## Compiling your kernel

-I have had varied results, some games I had gains of around 20% others I had loss of 20% ¯\_(ツ)_/¯.
+I have had varied results, some games I had gains of around 20% others I had loss of 20% ¯\\_(ツ)_/¯.
 Most gains were from taking the kernel that ships with the distro, applying patches and compiling for my own specific machine.
 Losses were around using off-the-shelf kernel (they gave some boost in few games and loss in others).

 You might want to google `How to make custom kernel in <distro>` to get the packages required to compile the kernel.

-- **Note1:**: You will need to apply patches to go along with it, check out the patches applied by Nobara or CachyOS.
+- **Note1:** You will need to apply patches to go along with it, check out the patches applied by Nobara or CachyOS.
+  Read the next section [Applying patches](#applying-patches).
-- **Note2:**: You can also find prebuild kernels for your distro that apply optimizations for you.
+- **Note2:** You can also find prebuild kernels for your distro that apply optimizations for you.
   E.g. - [XanMod](https://xanmod.org/), etc.
-- **Note3:**: I also have used custom kernel to enable things like fan control (looking at you Dell (ಡ_ಡ)☞).
+- **Note3:** I also have used custom kernel to enable things like fan control (looking at you Dell (ಡ_ಡ)☞).

 1. Download the [latest kernel](https://www.kernel.org/) or whatever you like.
 Extract it; I am going to assume a generic name from now on `linux-x.x.x`.